redhat-cop/resource-locker-operator/README.md

   name: test-simple-resource
 spec:
   resources:
+    - excludedPaths:
+        - .metadata
+        - .status
+        - .spec.replicas
+      object:
-  - apiVersion: v1
+        apiVersion: v1
         kind: ResourceQuota
         metadata:
           name: small-size
           namespace: resource-locker-test
         spec:
           hard:
-        requests.cpu: "4"
+            requests.cpu: '4'
-        requests.memory: "2Gi"
+            requests.memory: 4Gi
   serviceAccountRef:
     name: default
 ```

 I this example we lock in a ResourceQuota configuration.
-Resource must be fully specified (i.e. no templating is allowed and all the mandatory fields must be initialized).
+Resources must be fully specified (i.e. no templating is allowed and all the mandatory fields must be initialized).
-Resources created this ways are allowed to drift from the initial created state only in the `metadata` and `status` section.
-If drift occurs for in the `spec`, the operator will immediately reset the resource.
+Resources created this way are allowed to drift from the desired state only in the `excludedPaths`, which are jsonPath expressions.
+If drift occurs in other section of the resource, the operator will immediately reset the resource.
+The following `excludedPaths` are always added:

-Special handling is in place for legacy `v1` objects that do not comply with the `metadata/spec/status` conventional structure such as: `ServiceAccount`, `ConfigMap`, `Secret`, `Role`, `ClusterRole`.
-CRDs that do not comply with the `metadata/spec/status` structure will cause the operator to error out.
+* `.metadata`
+* `.status`
+* `.spec.replicas`

+and in most cases should be the right choice.

 ## Resource Patch Locking